-Chand said RB is now targeting a December launch for the Beijing service, but said if the airline cannot secure the landing slots, they will look into flying to the new Beijing Daxing Airport, located 46km south of the city center.
+Chand said RB is now targeting a December launch for the Beijing service, but said if the airline cannot secure the landing slots, they will look into flying to the new Beijing Daxing Airport, located 46km south of the city centre.
 When completed in September 2019, it will be the world’s largest international airport.

 “Beijing is absolutely crucial because it’s a capital-to-capital connection.
 Given the very significant relationship between China and Brunei we feel this is a great opportunity to get Beijing into our route network.

 “We’re just waiting for everything to line up operationally so we can start.
 So as long as we get landing slots we can fly there basically tomorrow.”

 The flag carrier is intent on expanding its China footprint — its current network services three cities in mainland China — Shanghai, Nanning, Hangzhou, as well as Hong Kong — with plans in the pipeline to add more Chinese destinations.

 Chand said the airline wants to focus its growth in east and north Asia: